aleksAperans/match-QA/README.md

 2. Open a web browser and navigate to `http://localhost:5000`

 3. Use the web interface to:
-   - Upload a CSV file with entity information
+   - Upload a CSV file with entity information (name, address, country)
    - Configure resolution parameters
    - Process the file through Sayari's resolution API
    - View and label the results